-- a) understand the importance of continuing professional development - b) understand the process for agreeing a personal development plan and who should be involved - c) know why feedback from others is important in helping to develop and improve working practice - d) understand the principles of reflective practice and why it is important - e) understand the purpose and benefits of supervision and appraisal or similar arrangements - f) be aware of a range of learning opportunities and how they can be used - g) be able to implement a personal development plan through accessing development opportunities - h) use opportunities with others to reflect on learning in order to continuously improve practice - i) disseminate information about knowledge and evidence-based practice that will be useful to others - j) challenge poor practice in ways that promote the use of knowledge and evidence-based practice to safeguard individuals and enhance their wellbeing - k) appreciate and utilise the lived expertise of people who have a learning disability and their families and carers in one's own personal development - I) undertake personal development based on the changing needs of the individuals using the service to ensure that the service provided meets those needs.
+- a) understand the importance of continuing professional development - b) understand the process for agreeing a personal development plan and who should be involved - c) know why feedback from others is important in helping to develop and improve working practice - d) understand the principles of reflective practice and why it is important - e) understand the purpose and benefits of supervision and appraisal or similar arrangements - f) be aware of a range of learning opportunities and how they can be used - g) be able to implement a personal development plan through accessing development opportunities - h) use opportunities with others to reflect on learning in order to continuously improve practice - disseminate information about knowledge and evidence-based practice that will be useful to others - j) challenge poor practice in ways that promote the use of knowledge and evidence-based practice to safeguard individuals and enhance their wellbeing - k) appreciate and utilise the lived expertise of people who have a learning disability and their families and carers in one's own personal development - I) undertake personal development based on the changing needs of the individuals using the service to ensure that the service provided meets those needs.

-- a) critically assess and address own learning needs, negotiating a personal development plan that reflects the breadth of ongoing professional development - b) engage in self-directed learning, critically reflecting to maximise clinical skills and knowledge, as well as own potential to lead and develop both care and services - c) advocate for and contribute to a culture of organisational learning to inspire future and existing staff - d) facilitate collaboration of the wider team and support peer review processes to identify individual and team learning - e) identify further developmental needs for the individual and the wider team and supporting them to address these - f) supporting the wider team to build capacity and capability through work-based and interprofessional learning, and the application of learning to practice - g) act as a role model, educator, supervisor, coach and mentor, seeking to instil and develop the confidence of others.
+- a) critically assess and address own learning needs, negotiating a personal development plan that reflects the breadth of ongoing professional development - b) engage in self-directed learning, critically reflecting to maximise clinical skills and knowledge, as well as own potential to lead and develop both care and services - c) advocate for and contribute to a culture of organisational learning to inspire future and existing staff - d) facilitate collaboration of the wider team and support peer review processes to identify individual and team learning - e) identify further developmental needs for the individual and the wider team and supporting them to address these - f) supporting the wider team to build capacity and capability through work-based and interprofessional learning, and the application of learning to practice - g) provide training in trauma informed care so that people with a learning disability are not traumatised by services - h) act as a role model, educator, supervisor, coach and mentor, seeking to instil and develop the confidence of others.